dotherightthing/generator-wpdtrt-plugin-boilerplate/README.md

 ### A Create a folder for your plugin

-1. `the-folder-name` will be used as `the-plugin-name`
+1. Clone this repository to your WordPress plugins folder
-1. Clone this repository to the folder
+1. Rename `wpdtrt-plugin-boilerplate` to `your-plugin-name`
 1. Then launch Terminal from this folder

 ### B. Install requirements